oclif/oclif.github.io/docs/commands.md

 error('my friendly error', { suggestions: 'You can try X' })
 ```

-Any error caught by the command of this `CLIError` type will be shown without traceback.
+Any error caught by the command of this `error` type will be shown without traceback.

 ### `this.exit(code: number = 0)`